Handle an Incoming Call With Go

 When Vonage receives a voice call to your virtual number, it checks whether you have configured a webhook to route the voice call.
 This configuration is specific to your application, which you created and configured previously.
 You also configured an event webhook, which outputs any events in your Terminal such as whether the call was “ringing” or “answered”.

 Let’s write the code that will handle any requests to these two webhooks.
-Create a file called receive-an-inbound-call.go and copy the following into this file:
+Create a file called receive-an-inbound-call.go

 The code above contains three functions.
 The first function is “answer”, which retrieves the number the call is coming from, creates a Talk Ncco Action with the string “Thank you for calling” along with the phone number of the caller.
 It’ll then return this Ncco action as the response.